rawells14/UILPractice/README.md

 ## Why was UILPractice made?
-This service was created during my Senior year of High School for an Independent Study project.
+This service was created during my Senior year of High School for an Independent Study project (2015-2016).
 I hope everyone who uses it can learn more about the subejcts of Mathematics and Computer Science!